rohanallen/Python-Programs/README.md

 # Python-Programs
-A collection of some common java programs
+A collection of some common python programs

 Unzip these files and run the code on any Python IDE.